awslabs/aws-sdk-rust/CONTRIBUTING.md

 Thank you for your interest in contributing to the AWS SDK for Rust!
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

-Please read through this document before submitting any feedback to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Please read through this document before submitting any contributions to ensure you your contribution goes through the correct repository and we have all the necessary information to effectively respond.

-## The AWS SDK for Rust has two code repositories
+## The AWS SDK for Rust has two GitHub repositories for contributions

 1) This repository ([awslabs/aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust))